rollkit/docs/docs/transaction-flow.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 sidebar_label: Transaction Flow
 description: Description of the flow of the Rollkit transaction.
 ---

-# Transaction Flow
+# Transaction flow

 Rollup users use a light node to communicate with the rollup P2P network for two primary reasons: